SLIPO-EU/tutorial/README.md

 ## Interacting with SLIPO at HELIX Lab

 We can provide free access to [HELIX Lab](https://lab.hellenicdataservice.gr/) for 15 days to interested users, so they can avoid deploying notebooks in their own systems and ensuring that all required libraries for SLIPO are in place.

 Once connected to HELIX Lab, users can submit requests concerning POI data integration with the [SLIPO API](https://app.dev.slipo.eu/docs/webapp-api/index.html) and spatial analytics with [LOCI](https://github.com/SLIPO-EU/loci).
+We have prepared several Jupyter [notebooks](notebooks) to showcase the provided functionality with a wide range of examples.

-Follow these [instructions](https://drive.google.com/file/d/1dIoz97eBScDDx9P0aMh7chIbmqJxJwBa/view?usp=sharing) in order to ask for your free registration to HELIX Lab.
+Follow these [instructions](https://drive.google.com/file/d/1dIoz97eBScDDx9P0aMh7chIbmqJxJwBa/view?usp=sharing) if you wish to get your free registration to HELIX Lab.
 Once your account is confirmed, you can start interacting with SLIPO via Jupyter notebooks even with your own POI data.

 ## Local installation